DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ## Friday 2/25

+# Week 8

+## Monday 2/28

+- Recording day
+  - re-record guitars
+  - add melody: flute, alto saxophone, possibly guitar solo line?
+  - We can do these in takes and comp takes together

+## Wednesday 3/2

 ## Sweetening to taste

 - Mixing with reverb

-# Week 8

-## Monday 2/28

 - Mixing with delays

-## Wednesday 3/2

 - Stereo enhancements